lightbits/lightbits.github.io/euler2/euler2.markdown

 ![](model4.png)

 we would have three degrees of freedom at the sideways orientation, but *not* when the cover is facing the camera.

+No matter which default orientation we base our Euler angles around, we will run into gimbal lock sufficiently far away.
+But they are pretty good as long as we stay close to the origin...

+## The Tumbler

+3D modelling software have tackled similar problems for a long time: how can the user, with their 2D mouse interface, rotate an object in 3D?
+One solution is called the *Tumbler*.
+It is notoriously unintuitive and the only excuse you get for using it is [not knowing any better](todo: matt keeter).
+It works like this:

+When you click and start dragging, the Euler angles start from zero and you can rotate the thing around its current orientation.
+When you release, the orientation is saved but the Euler angles are reset to zero.

 <style>
 .slider img {